 - I will have a dessert or sweet treat 2 nights per week.

 What next?
 It's important to do a monthly check in to see if you are on track to hit your goal.
 Next we will tackle setting weekly goals, in oder to help you hit your three month goals with no problem.

-If you would like the second worksheet in the series, or you want to be notified when my new goal setting workbook is released, pop your email in the form below.
-The workbook will be more in depth and will help you plan out your goals 90 days at a time for the whole year!
+If you would like the mini workbook, pop your email in the form below.
+For my full length workbook with tons more info and guidance for changing your mindset and creating a simple plan to help you achieve your goals, click here.
 If you are serious about changing behaviors, but can't commit to working with a coach just yet, this workbook will be perfect for you.